So much more than sleepless nights

 - Increased Accident Risk: This may include workplace accidents as well as vehicle crashes that are a result of poor sleep and fatigue.

 - Poor Cognition: Decreased ability to concentrate and process thoughts.
-This may also include a loss of verbal and motor skills and increased likelihood of memory loss and dementia.
+This may also include a loss of verbal and motor skills and an increased likelihood of memory loss and dementia.
 Children with sleep disruption have higher levels of learning disabilities and decreased performance in the classroom.

 Causes of Sleep Apnea